-Recommendation - The City should establish procedures to ensure all City accounts are included in the monthly bank reconciliation.
-Also, monthly bank reconciliations should be reviewed by an independent person.
-The independent reviews should be documented by the signature or initials of the reviewer and the date of the review.

-(C) Reconciliation of Utility Billings, Collections and Delinquent Accounts - Utility billings, collections and delinquent accounts were not properly reconciled throughout the year.
-Although the software generates a reconciliation report, the City does not verify the billings, collections, delinquent accounts and other reconciling items and the reconciliations are not independently reviewed.
+- (B) Bank Reconciliations Although monthly bank reconciliations are prepared by the City, there is not an independent review. - Recommendation The City should establish procedures to ensure the monthly bank reconciliations is reviewed by an independent person.
+The independent reviews should be documented by the signature or initials of the reviewer and the date of the review. - (C) Reconciliation of Utility Billings, Collections and Delinquent Accounts Utility billings collections and delinquents accounts were not properly reconciled throughout the year.
+Although the software generates a reconciliation report, the City does not verify the billings, collections, delinquent accounts and other reconciling items and the reconciliation are not independently reviewed.